MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

     - Cloud App Security attributes and values

     > [!NOTE]
-    > If you see an option to upload the **Cloud App Security SAML certificate for the identity provider**, click on the click to download the certificate file.
+    > If you see an option to upload the **Cloud App Security SAML certificate for the identity provider**, click on the link to download the certificate file.
 You'll need this later.

     ![In Cloud App Security, note SSO URL and attributes](media/proxy-idp-adfs/idp-adfs-cas-get-sf-app-external-config.png)